shubhamjadhao017/Stock_Analysis/README.md

 # Stock_Analysis
-This project mainly contains the analysis Apple stock and predicting it's future trend using Machine Learning model.
+This project mainly contains the analysis of Apple stock and predicting it's future trend using Machine Learning model.